aoelarsen/noroff-react-content-part-2/lessons/lesson2.md

 }
 ```

 `_app.js` is a special file we can use to extend page initialisation.
-In the above code we are using it to wrap our page components in a `ThemeProvider` component which will pass a `theme` prop that we can use in all our styled components.
+In the above code we are using it to wrap our page components in a `ThemeProvider` component which will pass a `theme` prop down that we can use in all our styled components.

 Create `constants/theme.js` and add the following: